 Caver Quest Academy

 The Caver Quest Academy Project is a kid friendly, clear and concise educational experience geared toward 7th grade students in New Mexico.
-Presented by PLIA, this interactive experience will introduce kids to cave safety, Leave No Trace ethics, in a fun and engaging environment.
+Presented by PLIA, this interactive experience introduces kids to cave safety, Leave No Trace ethics, in a fun and engaging environment.
 The program aims to develop students' ability to think critically, solve complex problems, and succeed in science and technology fields.

 Caver Quest Academy features interactive games and learning modules that help students learn about the science and history behind local caves, developed using 3-D imaging of the cave interior.
 This digital experience will also introduce students to cave safety, equipment, and Leave No Trace ethics, in a fun and engaging environment.